Joanna Kulig: 2018–2024: International recognition

 Kulig starred as Polish jazz singer Maja in Damien Chazelle's 2020 Netflix musical drama series The Eddy.
 The character was originally intended to be American, but after meeting with Chazelle the part was rewritten for her.
 In 2021, Kulig was cast as the lead in TVN thriller series Spider's Web playing a spider behaviour specialist trying to unravel the mystery of the death of her mother and sister.
 She served as one of the jurors of the Un Certain Regard section at the 2022 Cannes Film Festival.
-That year, she had a starring role opposite Gilles Lellouche in the action thriller Kompromat directed by Jérôme Salle.
+That year, she had a starring role opposite Gilles Lellouche in the action thriller Kompromat, directed by Jérôme Salle.
+Her part was French- and Russian-speaking, and she worked with dialect coaches in preparation for it.
 The film was released to mixed reception, and of Kulig's role Pastes Andy Crump wrote: "Diminishing the shine of an actress as luminous as Kulig is an impressive feat, but she's left darkened as Lellouche's object of desire, unable to perform beyond the single dimension given to her."